BeyondTheClouds/enoslib/docs/theyuseit.rst

 Miscellaneous
 =============

-- OpenStack on the Virtual Wall - Tutorial from the Interuniversitair Micro-Electronica
+- OpenStack on the Virtual Wall - Tutorial from the Interuniversitair Micro-Electronica Centrum

   Link: https://doc.ilabt.imec.be/ilabt/virtualwall/tutorials/openstack.html